 At this point, we would love to provide you with a detailed explanation of what the Starbucks corporate policy is on hiring felons and say clearly which crimes are allowed and which aren’t.

 However, it isn’t quite as simple as that.
 Starbucks has thousands of coffee shops all over the country and they place a lot of responsibility in the individual managers of that store.
 This often includes the hiring policies for that particular branch.

 As a result, the impact your criminal history will have on your chances of getting a job very much depends on the attitude of individual store managers and the State laws where you are.
 The policy in a Starbucks in Manhattan is likely to be very different from one in Des Moines, Iowa, or their home city of Seattle.

 But while we cannot second-guess how individual managers will react to information that comes up on your background check, we can tell you how the law will affect your application.

 If you want to be sure you are using the best background checking site possible, we can help.
 Our researchers have been testing all the top sites to see which is best at digging up accurate criminal records information fast.

 The extensive tests have resulted in three sites emerging as being clearly superior to the rest of the field.
-We can therefore confidently now state that the best three sites to use if you want to check your own record before applying for a job at Starbucks are:
+We can therefore confidently now state that the best two sites to use if you want to check your own record before applying for a job at Starbucks are: